allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 This section of CMPSC-100 uses the VPython library to facilitate a creative and visual approach to learning Python.
 VPython is a lightweight 3D module that allows students to create three-dimensional image renderings with just a few lines of code.
 Because this class approaches coding from a creative angle, it emphasizes not just the how of coding but the why behind creating one project versus another.
 The class includes weekly discussions of assigned materials.
 These materials might include artworks made using code, articles about the tech industry within a larger social context, and other media that illuminate how decisions made by coders can influence the world around us.

 This class focuses on applications right away, operating on the premise that the ability to write functional code as soon as possible will facilitate future abstract and theoretical understanding.
 In other words, we approach coding as something best learned by doing.
-The way computer science is presented often includes a sort of genius-mystique that excludes a lot of people.
+The way computer science is presented often includes a sort of genius mystique that excludes a lot of people.
 In reality, no one knows everything there is to know about computer science.
 In addition, programming languages are created by humans with human flaws.

 Frustration is part of it.
-Inside confusion lies the seeds of understanding.
-That feeling that your brain hurts is a sign that your brain is working.
+Inside confusion lie the seeds of understanding.
+The sensation where your brain hurts is a sign that your brain is working, just like a muscle.
 This class presents computer science as something that is indisputably powerful and useful, but no more rarefied than any other discipline.
 To write excellent code is a fantastic goal, but ultimately the thing that matters most is what that code does in the world.

 ### Learning Outcomes